jonnlai/language-game/README.md

 ### Unsolved Bugs

 - It is still possible to move the options after submitting the answer when using a touch screen device.
-This does not impact the score and therefore, this issue is being considered critical but it would beneficial to resolve this is in the future.
+This does not impact the score and therefore, this issue is being considered critical but it would be beneficial to resolve this is in the future.

 [Back to top](#vocabulary-booster)